juhwang8378/spooty-app/README.md

 2. Save Settings.
 3. Use the Search box to find a track, album, or artist.
 4. Click Download next to the result you want.

+#### Windows EXE (via GitHub Actions)
+If you're on macOS, use the GitHub Actions workflow to build a Windows installer:
+1. Push a tag like `v2.2.2` or run the `build-windows` workflow manually.
+2. Download the artifact from the workflow run (it includes the `.exe`).

 ### Environment variables